zer4tul/oob-vim/README.md

 Note:
 -----

-* Till now, the installation method all above are for Unix-like systems ONLY.
+* The installation method all above are ONLY FOR UNIX-LIKE SYSTEMS.
 I'll add the installation method for M$ Windows later.
 * The color scheme used by default in the config file is [Solarized](http://ethanschoonover.com/solarized).
 If you don't like it, you may take a look at [here](http://www.vim.org/scripts/script.php?script_id=625), and manually install the color schemes to .vim.